Amsterdam/signals-frontend/docs/adr/0006-forms.md

 ## Consequences

 These libraries can exist side by side in the code base.
 New forms can be built using the new [react-hook-form](https://github.com/react-hook-form/react-hook-form) while existing forms still use [react-reactive-form](https://github.com/bietkul/react-reactive-form).
-Existing forms can be re-written when decide it would be worth the effort.
+Existing forms can be re-written when we decide it would be worth the effort.

+### Incident form

+- src/signals/incident/components/IncidentForm/index.js

+Two form components specifically using the dependency.
+These can easily be updated when using the new lib.

+- src/signals/incident/components/form/EmphasisCheckboxInput/index.js
+- src/signals/incident/components/form/Header/index.js

+The definitions for all steps in the wizard can be turned into components, defining the form directly.

+- src/signals/incident/definitions/wizard-step-1-beschrijf.js
+- src/signals/incident/definitions/wizard-step-3-telefoon.js
+- src/signals/incident/definitions/wizard-step-4-email.js
+- src/signals/incident/definitions/wizard-step-5-samenvatting.js
+- src/signals/incident/definitions/wizard-step-6-bedankt.js
+- src/signals/incident/definitions/wizard-step-7-fout.js

+The definition for step 2 should be turned into a component and define logic for rendering definitions for additional questions.

+- src/signals/incident/definitions/wizard-step-2-vulaan.js

+### Incident management

+#### Steps

+Rewrite the forms by rewriting:

+- the render output to use form components directly, without the [wrapper component](src/signals/incident-management/components/FieldControlWrapper/index.js);
+- the form initialization;
+- the submit function;
+- validation;
+- any specific logic as watching for changes;
+- the specific components within that form.

+#### Forms

+The default texts admin page with the texts form and select form.

+- src/signals/incident-management/containers/DefaultTextsAdmin/components/DefaultTextsForm/index.js
+- src/signals/incident-management/containers/DefaultTextsAdmin/components/SelectForm/index.js

+The incident detail location form with the location input component.

+- src/signals/incident-management/containers/IncidentDetail/components/LocationForm/index.js
+- src/signals/incident-management/containers/IncidentDetail/components/LocationForm/components/LocationInput/index.js

+The incident detail meta list form with the change value component.
+- src/signals/incident-management/containers/IncidentDetail/components/MetaList/components/ChangeValue/index.js

+The incident split form and incident part.
+- src/signals/incident-management/containers/LegacyIncidentSplitContainer/components/SplitForm/index.js
+- src/signals/incident-management/containers/LegacyIncidentSplitContainer/components/IncidentPart/index.js